Yufei-L/2019-431/DELIVERABLES/B/README.md

 # Question 7

-Ask one question of Dr. Love about this course (ideally one that you haven’t asked us already) that interests you.
+Ask one question of Professor Love about this course (ideally one that you have not asked us already) that interests you.

-It can be a question about the syllabus, the readings, the project, the homework assignments, the course notes, anything big or small, but it shouldn’t be a fact that you can find already in the [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/).
+It can be a question about the syllabus, the readings, the project, the homework assignments, the course notes, anything big or small, but it should not be a fact that you can find already in the [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/).

 # Submitting your Response